-Failure by any student to demonstrate proficiency in the above mentioned courses will result in that student not being eligible for the moving image arts degree.
+Failure by any student to demonstrate proficiency in the above mentioned courses will result in that student not being eligible for the film degree.

-At the discretion of the moving image arts director, students failing to meet minimum requisites may be given one retest or re-evaluation or a thirty-day period in which to resubmit the course project in order to restore their academic standing.
+At the discretion of the film chair, students failing to meet minimum requisites may be given one retest or reevaluation or a thirty-day period in which to resubmit the course project in order to restore their academic standing.
 In the event that a student fails to improve, no further considerations will be extended.